Samarth1337/llm-systems-and-eval/README.md

 ## About

-Built by **Samarth Saxena** — software engineer with an interest in LLM systems, evaluation, and the messy infrastructure between a model checkpoint and a working product.
+Built by **Samarth Saxena** — AI/ML Engineer with an interest in LLM systems, evaluation, and the messy infrastructure between a model checkpoint and a working product.

 [Portfolio](https://samsaxena.vercel.app/) · [GitHub](https://github.com/samarth1337) · [LinkedIn](https://www.linkedin.com/in/samarth-saxena-/)

 Released under the [MIT License](LICENSE).
 Issues and PRs welcome.
+Some parts of this README were written by Gemini (Quickstart, What's inside).